 - Transportation:

-- Buses – they work and many are available.
+- Buses – they work and many available.
 But I didn’t use so I don’t know how often each line comes.
+It seems they come fast enough that you can use them as cheap transportation to get around.
+Especially handy when you’re going from one beach to another.

 - Mosquitos – I found it strange that my first visit in Jan 6-9, 2024 (lots of rain), had very few mosquitos.
 Very happy I wasn’t chewed up like the previous year on Ilha Bela.

 - Thieves – careful of thieves breaking into your car while you’re at the beach.
 I imagine this happens more on the small car-accessible beaches in the north (near Pereque-Acu) and less for crowded beaches with lots of people.
-Some beaches, your car can be visible even from the beach.
+Some beaches, your car is visible even from the beach.

 Itinerary: